-'''

-class IPython.core.builtin_trap.BuiltinTrap(shell=None)

-Bases: traitlets.config.configurable.Configurable
+''' class IPython.core.builtin_trap.BuiltinTrap(shell=None) Bases: traitlets.config.configurable.Configurable '''

 init(shell=None)

-Create a configurable given a config config.

-'''

 - config (Config) If this is empty, default values are used.
 If config is a Config instance, it will be used to configure the instance. - parent (Configurable instance, optional) The parent Configurable instance of this object.